REPRO-HPC/repro-hpc.github.io/content/call4contributions.md

 All accepted contribution will be presented in 10-12 minutes, followed by discussions.

-All the slides will also be uploaded on HAL, unles explicit opt-out of the authors.
+All the slides will also be uploaded on HAL, unless explicit opt-out of the authors.

 {{ new_block() }}